19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

 Native to Australia, the Australorp chicken is another excellent egg layer.
-They start laying eggs at about 5–6 months old.
+They lay eggs at about 5–6 months old.

-Australorp is the most-bred chicken in America due to its broodiness, calm nature, friendly temperament, and beautiful appearance.
+Australorp is the most-bred chicken in America because of its broodiness, calm nature, friendly temperament, and beautiful appearance.
 They are good foragers and hence love feeding freely in an open place.
-They have a good lifespan of about 6–10 years.
+Lifespan is about 6–10 years.

 3. Austrawhite Chicken